and Social History

 4 July.
 With its populace and soldiers starving, besieged Vicksburg surrenders unconditionally to Ulysses S. Grant, who earns a new nickname: "Unconditional Surrender" Grant.

 13-16 July.
 Draft riots erupt in New York City as a predominantly Irish-American mob protests the drawing of names on July 11 under the Conscription Act .
 Widespread lynchings of African Americans and lootings are finally brought under control by Federal troops.
-(Read about the draft riots in the Columbia Encyclopedia, or go to an extended day-by-day chronology at Virtual New York)
+(Read about the draft riots at the extended day-by-day chronology at Virtual New York)

 18 July.
 Led by Col. Robert Gould Shaw and the 54th Massachusetts, an all-African American regiment, Union forces attack Fort Wagner.
 The 54th incurs heavy losses but wins new respect for the fighting abilities of African American soldiers.